June 11th – June 15th, 9am – 5pm. Camp Showcase: Saturday June 16th.

 Healthy Relationships/Communication Skills

-Girls Rock Austin is much more than an arts education summer camp — it is an educational and social justice organization.
+Girls Rock Austin is much more than an arts education summer camp — it is a mentorship and social justice organization.
 We believe that creativity, positivity, and community are key elements of personal and collective empowerment and positive social change.
 A significant portion of the week is dedicated to workshops where campers can have facilitated discussions about topics affecting their daily lives, such as media literacy and body image.
 Dedicating time and safe spaces for these discussions increases campers’ sense of support and reiterates the importance of creative expression.
 Additionally, they get to learn more in-depth facets of the independent music creation process in songwriting, screen printing, recording, and history of women in music workshops.

 Alumnae and their parents report that the unique experience changed their lives, and after camp they try new things, creatively, academically, and socially.
 Participants are more confident and expressive, have better teamwork and collaboration skills, and are better prepared to navigate life’s challenges.
 Many girls come away from camp with adult mentors and peer bonds that continue after camp.